The EGG is open to any ECS (Early-Career Scientist)

 Tirthankar is a PhD student at IITB-Monash joint PhD Program and is a part of the Department of Civil Engineering, IIT Bombay, and the School of Earth, Atmosphere, and Environment, Monash University, where his research focuses on how the glaciers in the Ladakh region would evolve with climate change using satellite datasets, climate data, and numerical modelling techniques and exciting field works around the high-altitude terrains in the Himalayas.

-Javier is a 1st year master student at the university of Magallanes in Chile, also working as a software engineer at the Chilean Antartic Institute.
+Javier is a 1st year master student at the university of Magallanes in Chile, also working as a software engineer in Nodo project at the Chilean Antartic Institute.

 Built with Mobirise